 The traditional Waldorf approach to grade school education recognizes that human culture has progressed in a similar way to how individual human beings mature.
 Thus the lessons in grades one through eight reflect the development of civilization from its beginnings to the present day in a manner that appeals to the age of the student.
 While grade levels are recognized, the entire grade school curriculum can be understood to be one continuous integrated process.
-Underscoring this is the fact that the teachers stay with their classes from grade one through grade eight.
-Having graduated a class of eighth-graders, a teacher will generally begin again with a group of first-graders the following year (or sometimes after a one-year sabbatical.)
+Underscoring this is the fact that the teachers stay with their classes from grade one through grade eight (or grade six as is the case at PMWS).
+Having graduated their eldest class, a teacher will generally begin again with a group of first-graders the following year (or sometimes after a one-year sabbatical.)

 The Waldorf approach recognizes that children have different temperaments and learning styles.
 Teachers work to bring a student’s natural individual aptitudes and abilities out while also forming a coherent social group of the whole class.
 Classmates bond in a Waldorf school because the internal culture recognizes how individuals with different abilities can all contribute to the good of the group.
 In this sense, the class environment is more cooperative than competitive but in every way supportive of individual growth and accomplishment.

 The curriculum itself integrates the arts, humanities and sciences and is taught in an age-appropriate way through storytelling, eurythmy (movement), music, poetry, drama, drawing, painting, modeling, reading, and writing.
 Students learn to think clearly and express themselves in a variety of ways.
 Foreign languages are taught beginning in grade one.
 Art, music and drama are utilized to teach other subjects, such at mathematics, history and reading.
 Developing in students a sense of coherence and integrity is preferred over the partitioning of disciplines.
 Later, in high school, specialization and refined study are supported and encouraged.